 Studies show the soothing tones of Pink Noise relax the brain—which promotes deeper, more rejuvenating sleep.

 While pink noise also contains all octaves and frequencies in the sound spectrum, its frequencies are considerably lower.
-This produces a lower sounding pitch which is smoother and more pleasant to the ear than white noise.
-Think waterfall—or the sound of waves crashing on the shore…
+This produces a lower sounding pitch which is smoother and more pleasant to the ear than white noise, making it perfect for use as a sleep sound.
+Think waterfall—rustling leaves, or the sound of the seashore…

 Studies have shown pink noise relaxes the brain which helps you fall asleep faster, achieve deeper sleep, and stay asleep longer.
 It is also proven to enhance cognitive function and improve focus.